ericatsydney/ericatsydney.github.io/_posts/2020-04-15-spring-boot.markdown

 And if we need to scan package not in default component scanning, we need to explicitly to add `@ComponentScan` annotation.

+**Constructor**
+@RequiredArgsContructor will generate a contructor with `final` fields.
+If customed logic is needed (e.g. setup a custom mapping for later usage), we need to create a explicit constructor manually.

 **JPA**
 With Spring Boot's help, all the manual tedious works will be saved, e.g. setup the DB driver, open and close DB, SQL statement, convert result set to objects, etc. As a result, we can concentrate on the business logic.